 William A. Bornstein, MD, PhD

 Chief Medical Officer and Chief Quality and Patient Safety Officer

 BiographyDr.
 Bornstein is Professor of Medicine (Endocrinology, Metabolism, and Lipids) and has the distinction of Master Clinician in the Emory University School of Medicine Department of Medicine.
-He also serves as the Chief Medical Officer and Chief Quality Officer for Emory Healthcare since September of 2003.
-He was also named Patient Safety Officer in 2017.
-He was appointed Chief Quality Officer and Associate Administrator of Emory Crawford Long Hospital in 1999 a role that was expanded to encompass the Emory Hospitals starting in 2000 and Emory Healthcare, in 2003.
-In 2006 he was also named Chief Medical Officer of Emory Healthcare.
-In these roles, Dr. Bornstein has led the development of a quality and safety program that has been highly successful and visible and has been recognized by a number of awards.
+He also serves as the Chief Medical Officer and Chief Quality & Patient Safety Officer for Emory Healthcare.
+In these latter roles, Dr. Bornstein has led the development of a quality and safety program that has been nationally recognized for breakthrough improvements.
 In 2006, he led a major expansion of the Emory Healthcare quality program with the formation of a new Emory Healthcare Office of Quality.
 The Office of Risk and Insurance Services merged with the Office of Quality in 2009, to form the Emory Healthcare Office of Quality and Risk, which Dr. Bornstein directs.

-Dr. Bornstein is a Board-certified internist and endocrinologist and continues to care for patients.
+Dr. Bornstein is a Board-certified internist and endocrinologist and continues to care for patients in the Emory Clinic.
 He received his undergraduate degree in mathematics from Dartmouth College and his M.D. and Ph.D.
 (Cell & Molecular Biology) from the Medical College of Georgia.
 He did his internal medicine training at Duke, where he served as assistant chief resident, and his fellowship in endocrinology and metabolism at the Massachusetts General Hospital (MGH) and Harvard Medical School.
 After completing his fellowship, Dr. Bornstein stayed on at the MGH working on the molecular biology of calcium regulation in the laboratory of Dr. Henry Kronenberg, before moving to Atlanta in 1986.